Siege of Jajce (1464): Battle

 In July 1464, Ottoman Sultan Mehmed II, determined to take back Jajce, ordered a fresh offensive into Bosnia.
 Mehmed personally commanded a force including 30,000 men and a large siege train, including six stone throwing cannons.

 The Ottoman army had probably set out from Edirne in late May according to C. Imber, 'since Malipiero dates the siege of Jajce to between 10 July and 24 August, and Enveri [...] also says that it began in July'.

 The main body of the Ottoman army reached Jajce on 10 July 1464.
-In spite of more than six weeks of massive mining and bombardment, the Hungarian defence held up managing to repulsed Turkish attacks.
+In spite of more than six weeks of massive mining and bombardment, the Hungarian defence held up, managing to repulse Turkish attacks.
 On 22 August Mehmed ordered an assault for the next morning on three sides, following heavy casualties the Ottomans were again driven back.
 As news of King Corvinus' advance with a relief force from the Sava reached the Ottoman army, Mehmed II decided to abandon the baggage train, throw his cannons into the river, (Note: According to the Venetian Malipiero, following the unsuccessful siege the Ottomans discarded five siege cannons, each measuring '17 feet in length, into the River Vrbas to avoid them falling into the possession of the enemy.) and retreat to Sofia on 22 August (Note: or September) where the army wintered.